Skip to main content

 With your online application you will need to provide:

-1. A copy of your degree certificate and transcripts which show you have achieved a 2:2 honours degree in a relevant area such as medicine, or an allied healthcare subject or an equivalent international degree.
+1. A copy of your degree certificate and transcripts which show you have achieved a degree in a relevant area such as dietetics, medicine, nursing, pharmacy, podiatry or an allied healthcare subject or an equivalent international degree.
 If your degree certificate or result is pending, please upload any interim transcripts or provisional certificates.
+Alternatively, you can provide a reference confirming you have experience working in a healthcare setting.

 If you do not have a degree in a relevant area, your application may be considered on the basis of at least two years relevant professional experience.
 Please provide additional evidence to support your application such as signed and dated employer references.